-2022 will see the inaugural Chillswim Windermere event – taking place on Saturday 3rd September this will be the very 1st year of this incredible swimming experience.
+Chillswim Windermere 2023 will take place on Saturday 2nd September.
 It’s the longest swim in England and a unique chance to swim the full 11 mile length with all of your swimming friends whilst knowing you are safe in the hands of the highly experienced management team at Chillswim.

 There will be 7 x Start Waves at staggered times throughout the morning based on average mile pace to give you the best experience possible swimming along with other swimmers at a similar pace in the early stages, as the event progresses the waves will start to merge meaning swimmers can swim freely and unhindered at their own pace if they feel able to swim beyond the pace of their start wave.
 As with all Chillswim events this will be a wetsuit optional swim.